ericfrederich/smlinux/README.md

 ## **How do I apply external textures?**
 *only applies to sm64pc/sm64ex fork*

 Just get the appropriate texture pack, then put the zip into your "res" folder in build/us_pc and the next time you run the game it'll use those textures automatically.
 (You do this after build.)
 The zip file must contain a "gfx" and/or "sound" folder within it.
 If it's another format, you must create a folder named build/us_pc/res/gfx put the unpacked archive in there.
 If you upgraded from a version of the game prior to 7-June, this is a new method and your old files need to be moved from "res" into the "gfx" sub-directory, except the old sound folder which can be deleted.
-Do not move or remove base.zip, it muse remain in "res" as fallback.
+Do not move or remove base.zip, it should remain in "res" as fallback.

 ## **How to apply a patch?**
 *change path from sm64pc to sm64-port or sm64ex for newer repos*